IsmailGhodsolahee/SnakeGame/README.md

 ## 🎯 How to Use

-1. Add the following shortcode to any page or post:
+1. Add the following shortcode to any page or post: [snake_game]